thw17/Rupp_etal_Anole_DosageCompensation/README.md

 ```
 snakemake -s snakefile -c <number of cores>
 ```
-Snakemake will distribute jobs across nodes.
+This command by itself will be pretty inefficient for these analyses because there are 20 different samples that have to be processed.
+Fortunately, Snakemake will distribute jobs across nodes.
 So to speed up the process, have a look at the [documentation](https://bitbucket.org/snakemake/snakemake/wiki/Documentation) and the [tutorial](http://snakemake.bitbucket.org/snakemake-tutorial.html).

 For example, our HPC at ASU uses sbatch/slurm and an example command for distributing the pipeline across multiple jobs looks something like:
 ```
-snakemake --snakefile snakefile -j <max number of parallel jobs snakemake can submit> --cluster "sbatch -n <number of cores> -t <time limit> --mail-type=END,FAIL --mail-user=<email address> " --cores <number of cores for the main snakemake process>
+snakemake --snakefile snakefile -j <max number of parallel jobs snakemake can submit> --cluster "sbatch -n <number of cores> --mem=<total memory in mb across all cores> -t <time limit> --mail-type=END,FAIL --mail-user=<email address> " --cores <number of cores for the main snakemake process>
 ```

 ##DETAILED WALKTHROUGH OF ANALYSES